 - Ms Fran Simon

 - Carers Australia

 - Volunteers from Northern Beaches palliative care service

 - Prof Susan Wilson

 - Mrs Diana Vuong-Thomas

 We would like to acknowledge the work of the Pam McLean Centre, in particular Dr Renee Lim, and K-Films in helping to produce the demonstration videos that are included in the online eLearning modules.
 We are grateful for the assistance of Professor Dimity Pond and Ms Helen Siegertsz for their significant contributions to the GP and practice manager eLearning modules, respectively.
 We like to acknowledge and thank Simon Malcolm from Simon Malcolm Productions for assistance with developing Advance ProjectTM training and promotional videos.
 We are very grateful to Jennifer Gavin and Jolan Stokes for their excellent work on the initial phase of the Advance ProjectTM, including training and support for general practice nurse participants and for reviewing the online training resources for the current project.
 We would also like to acknowledge the work of our commercial partners, Morton Blacketer, and Richard Knight of Freshmint Design for their assistance in developing the Advance ProjectTM website.

-The online training activity for general practitioners has been accredited by the Royal Australian College of General Practitioners (RACGP) and the Australian College of Rural and Remote Medicine (ACRRM).
+The online training activity for general practitioners has been approved as a CPD activity by the Royal Australian College of General Practitioners (RACGP) and the Australian College of Rural and Remote Medicine (ACRRM).

-The online training activity for General Practice Nurses has been endorsed by the Australian Primary Health Care Nurses Association (APNA) according to approved quality standards criteria.
+The online training activity for General Practice Managers has been approved by the